Sophie Ellis-Bextor

 Sophie Michelle Ellis-Bextor (born 10 April 1979) is an English singer and songwriter.
-She first came to prominence in the late 1990s as the lead singer of the indie rock band Theaudience.
-After the group disbanded Ellis-Bextor went solo and achieved success beginning in the early 2000s.
-Her music is a mixture of mainstream pop, disco, nu-disco, and 1980s electronic influences.
+She first came to prominence in the late 1990s as the lead vocalist of the indie rock band theaudience.
+After the group disbanded, Ellis-Bextor went solo and achieved success beginning in the early 2000s.
+Her music is mainstream pop and dance with influences of disco, nu-disco, and 1980s electronic music.

-Ellis-Bextor's debut solo album, Read My Lips, was released in 2001.
-It peaked at number two on the UK Albums Chart and was certified double platinum by the British Phonographic Industry; it sold 1.5 million copies worldwide.
-Three of its four singles—the Cher cover "Take Me Home", "Murder on the Dancefloor", and the double A-side "Get Over You" / "Move This Mountain"—reached the top three in the UK.
-In 2003, Read My Lips won the Edison Award for Best Dance Album.
+In 2000, Ellis-Bextor collaborated with Italian DJ Spiller on "Groovejet (If This Ain't Love)", which reached number one in the United Kingdom and in 2015 became the UK's biggest-selling vinyl single of the millennium so far.
+Her debut solo studio album, Read My Lips, was released in 2001 and peaked at number two on the UK Albums Chart.
+It was certified double platinum by the BPI, and sold 1.5 million copies worldwide.
+Three of its four singles—the Cher cover "Take Me Home", "Murder on the Dancefloor", and double A-side "Get Over You" / "Move This Mountain"—reached top three in the UK.
 Its follow-up Shoot from the Hip (2003) reached number 19 in the UK and spawned two top ten singles, "Mixed Up World" and "I Won't Change You".

 Ellis-Bextor's third studio album, Trip the Light Fantastic (2007), peaked at number seven in the UK and its lead single "Catch You" reached the top ten.
 Her fourth studio album, Make a Scene (2011), and its third single "Bittersweet" achieved top 40 positions in the UK.
-Her fifth studio album, Wanderlust (2014), peaked at number four becoming her highest-charting album since Read My Lips.
-She released a Latin-inspired sixth studio album, Familia, in 2016 to critical acclaim.
+Whilst signed to Cooking Vinyl, she released a trilogy of albums produced by Ed Harcourt: the folk-influenced Wanderlust (2014), the Latin-infused Familia (2016), and the Japanese-inspired Hana (2023).
+She experienced a resurgence in popularity when "Murder on the Dancefloor" was featured in the 2023 film Saltburn, which led to the song achieving a new peak of number two on the UK Singles Chart.
+Her eighth studio album Perimenopop was released under Decca Records in September 2025 to critical praise.

 Early life

-Ellis-Bextor was born in London to Janet Ellis, who was a presenter on BBC's children's television programmes Blue Peter and Jigsaw, and Robin Bextor, a film producer and director; they separated when she was four.
-As a child, Ellis-Bextor occasionally appeared on Blue Peter alongside her mother who presented the programme.
+Sophie Michelle Ellis-Bextor was born on 10 April 1979 in Isleworth, London to Janet Ellis, who was a presenter on BBC's children's television programmes Blue Peter and Jigsaw, and Robin Bextor, a film producer and director.
+They separated when she was four.
+As a child, Ellis-Bextor occasionally appeared on Blue Peter alongside her mother, who co-presented the programme.

-She attended St. Stephen's School and later the independent Godolphin and Latymer School in Hammersmith.
-Among her earliest public performances were some with the W11 Opera children's opera beginning at the age of thirteen, and she is now a patron of the organisation.
+She attended St Stephen's School, Twickenham, and the independent Godolphin and Latymer School in Hammersmith.
+Some of her earliest public performances were with the W11 Opera children's opera, beginning at age 13, and she is now a patron of the organisation.

-Ellis-Bextor has said, "I didn't see myself as a good-looking girl and that was good, because I didn't rely on it.(…) I've now found lots of like-minded weirdos, so it's OK."
+Ellis-Bextor has said, "I didn't see myself as a good-looking girl and that was good, because I didn't rely on it. [...]
+I've now found lots of like-minded weirdos, so it's OK."